Dingwall/Dingwall.github.io/_posts/2021-02-10-prototyping.markdown

 Since I already knew I was facing a difficult task, I am still confident I can find a good subject to focus my efforts on.
 I enjoyed working on the dynamic difficulty and feel like with more time I can expand it into a much more complex system.

+I used Unity3D and C# in my development.
+My plan for the coming week is to improve the dynamic difficulty system to see how much further I can go with it.
+I think a simple but effective system for self adjusting could do big things for accessibility in modern gaming.
+I could also see developing different features which I could enable to improve accessibility of the simple game I have created so far.

+Thanks for reading!

 -Andrew